 Strategy Type - Facilities Current Practice High priority in procurement for purchasing fleet compatible with current fleet to improve parts and maintenance costs Maintenance Activities Activities include regularly scheduled inspection and maintenance, or more significant repair and activities associated with unexpected events.
 High standard for preventative maintenance that exceeds the Original Equipment Manufacturer (OEM) schedule Reactive maintenance as required Annual HVAC, Undercoating, Mirror Replacement programs Fluid monitoring with lab analysis performed every other service to gain insight of future failures Third party tire checks 2x a year Monitor OEM bulletins/recalls and be ready to replace and repair Renewals/Rehabilitation: Includes significant repairs designed to extend the life of the asset (e.g. the lining of iron watermains can defer the need for replacement).
 Not applicable for most assets.
-Fleet and equipment undergo regular maintenance program until replacement Heavy duty vehicles (ex. emergency vehicles) have an engine overhaul at midlife (approximately 5 years of age).
-Replacement Replace vehicles at end of service life Activities that are expected to occur once an asset has reached the end of its useful life and renewal/rehabilitation is no longer an option.
-Replace equipment at end of service life Biological Alexander and Bulliote · Sell problematic fleet (very rare) Disposals/Abandonment Policies Activities associated with disposing of an asset once it has reached the end of its useful life or is otherwise no longer Auction retired fleet Retain retired fleet as required to maintain spare ratios Retain retired equipment as required to needed by the municipality. maintain spare ratios Expansion Programs Planned activities required to extend the services to previously un-serviced areas - or expand services to meet growth demands.
+Fleet and equipment undergo regular maintenance program until replacement Heavy duty vehicles (ex. emergency vehicles) have an engine overhaul at mid- life (approximately 5 years of age).
+Replacement Activities that are expected to occur once an asset has reached the end of its useful life and renewal/rehabilitation is no longer an option.
+Replace vehicles at end of service life Replace equipment at end of service life Disposals/Abandonmont Policios Sell problematic fleet (very rare) Activities associated with disposing of an asset once it has reached the end of its useful life or is otherwise no longer needed by the municipality.
+Auction retired fleet Retain retired fleet as required to maintain spare ratios Retain retired equipment as required to maintain spare ratios Expansion Programs Planned activities required to extend the services to previously un-serviced areas - or expand services to meet growth demands.
 Right-size fleet as needed to accommodate expansion of service and planned growth Right-size equipment as needed to accommodate expansion of service and planned growth Future Strategies Review alternate fuels periodically for potential use Consider electric vehicles and equipment where possible and practical